ohdsi-studies/PORPOISE/README.md

 ## Objectives

 - Improve pain management following surgery.
-- Identify patients at risk for prolonged opioid use prior to prescribing pain management regimes.
+- Identify patients at risk for prolonged opioid use prior to prescribing pain management regimens.
 - Develop and validate ML models in a diverse, multisite cohort by evaluating their generalizability, discrimination, and calibration abilities.
 - Evaluate the transportability of ML models based on population differences in the various CDM databases.